dibyarupajena/vegmazona/README.md

         - inside productscreen.js, created handleaddtocart function, which will redirect user to cart,
         - mentioning url to be directed inside it => props.history.push("/cart/" + props.match.params.id + "?qty=" + qty)
         - then in button add to cart button, put this function on click.. (add to {cart}, the product of this {productId}, {qty} no of times)

-19.Shopping cart screen
+19. Shopping cart screen
     - In app.js, add the route path for cart under div class  content
     - create CartScreen.js under screens
         - inside cartscreen function const qty = props.location.search?
 Number(props.location.search.split("=")[1]):1; /* to search for the qty in the url, converting the string into num, spliting the string at = sign and choosing 1 character from the right*/
         - can use useEffect function now